 SUBDIVISION GENERALLY

-The Tribal Council shall have the power to subdivide an assignment at any time at its sole discretion or at the request of an Assignee.
+The Tribal Council shall have the power to subdivide an assignment at the request of an Assignee or at its sole discretion to address the needs of the Tribe, such as natural disasters, community development, infrastructure, etc..
 The Assignee shall not be compensated by the Tribe for any subdivision of its assignment.

 REQUEST FOR SUBDIVISION OF ASSIGNMENT